-(i) haza total number of violations of mandatory health or safety standards that could significantly and substantially contribute to the cause and effect of a mine safety or health rd under section 104 of the Federal Mine Safety and Health Act of 1977 (30 U.S.C.
-814) for which the operator received a citation from the Mine Safety and Health inistration.
+(i) The total number of violations of mandatory health or safety standards that could significantly and substantially contribute to the cause and effect of a mine safety or health hazard under section 104 of the Federal Mine Safety and Health Act of 1977 (30 U.S.C.
+814) for which the operator received a citation from the Mine Safety and Health Administration.

-None s.

-(ii) The i total number of orders issued under section 104(b) of such Act (30 U.S.C.
+(ii) The total number of orders issued under section 104(b) of such Act (30 U.S.C.
 814(b)).

-None s.

-(iii) total number of citations and orders for unwarrantable failure of the mine operator to comply with mandatory health or safety standards under section 104(d) of such 30 U.S.C.
+(iii) The total number of citations and orders for unwarrantable failure of the mine operator to comply with mandatory health or safety standards under section 104(d) of such Act (30 U.S.C.
 814(d)).4.

-None

-(iv) The i total number of flagrant violations under section $110(b)(2)$ of such Act (30 U.S.C. $820(b)(2)$).
+(iv) The total number of flagrant violations under section 110(b)(2) of such Act (30 U.S.C.
+820(b)(2)).

-None s.

-(v) The i total number of imminent danger orders issued under section 107(a) of such Act (30 U.S.C.
+(v) The total number of imminent danger orders issued under section 107(a) of such Act (30 U.S.C.
 817(a)).

-None e.

-(vi) The i total dollar value of proposed assessments from the Mine Safety and Health Administration under such Act (30 U.S.C.
+(vi) The total dollar value of proposed assessments from the Mine Safety and Health Administration under such Act (30 U.S.C.
 801 et seq.).

-None .

-(vii) The i total number of mining-related fatalities.
+(vii) The total number of mining-related fatalities.

-None e.

-(viii) Write ten notifications received of:

-a) A pattern of violations of mandatory health or safety standards that are of such nature as could have significantly and substantially contributed to the cause and effect of coal or other mine health or safety hazards under section 104(e) of such Act (30 U.S.C.
-814(e)); or
+- (viii) Written notifications received of: - a) A pattern of violations of mandatory health or safety standards that are of such nature as could have significantly and substantially contributed to the cause and effect of coal or other mine health or safety hazards under section 104(e) of such Act (30 U.S.C.
+814(e)); or b) The potential to have such a pattern.

-None

-b) The potential to have such a pattern.

 None, that we are aware of.

-Any pending legal action before the Federal Mine Safety and Health Review Commission involving such mine.
+c) Any pending legal action before the Federal Mine Safety and Health Review Commission involving such mine.